 On the second trip in 1985, my dad, Richard McArthur, an antiques wholesaler, explored the house to a greater extent.
 In the process of looking at myriad abandoned household items, he noticed a plain, but well crafted wooden dovetailed box.
 Upon further inspection, it yielded a set of pipes.

 Morag Shaw was so happy to see MacArthurs returning to Jura and surprised by the find herself, that she let us keep them provided that we would learn to play.
 We happily agreed.
 My father tried but didn't feel suited to the task.

 In 1988, my grandmother asked me if I wanted to learn how to play them, and I said yes without hesitation.
 She found me local instruction, carried me to lessons, and was very supportive generally.
 She even supervised my memorization of Amazing Grace while sitting in her car.
 Even though the instructor did not meet us, she was determined to stay on course for the entire hour.
 I like to say she taught me to play Amazing Grace.

 It's hard to say when these pipes were made or who made them, but most educated guesses place them between 1890's-1920's.
-Most think it might be a set of Henderson's.
+Some say they are Lawrie's, some say Henderson's.